Magdoll/SQANTI2/README.md

 32. `perc_A_downstreamTTS`: percent of genomic "A"s in the downstream 20 bp window.
 If this number if high (say > 0.8), the 3' end site of this isoform is probably not reliable.
 33. `dist_peak`: distance to closest TSS based on CAGE Peak data.
 Negative means upstream of TSS and positive means downstream of TSS.
 Strand-specific.
 SQANTI2 only searches for nearby CAGE Peaks within 10000 bp of the PacBio transcript start site.
 Will be `NA` if none are found within 10000 bp.
 34. `within_peak`: TRUE if the PacBio transcript start site is within a CAGE Peak.
+35. `polyA_motif`: if `--polyA_motif_list` is given, shows the top ranking polyA motif found within 50 bp upstream of end.
+36. `polyA_dist`: if `--polyA_motif_list` is given, shows the location of the  last base of the hexamer.
+Position 0 is the putative poly(A) site.
+This distance is hence always negative because it is upstream.

 ### Junction Output Explanation